-The proud MacDonnell Regional township of Finke (Aputula) has won the 2017 Northern Territory Tidiest Town accolade last night in Alice Springs.
+The proud MacDonnell Regional township of Finke (Aputula) has won the 2017 Northern Territory Tidiest Town accolade at the Awards Night held in October 2017 in Alice Springs.

 Keep Australia Beautiful Council (NT) CEO, Heimo Schober said Finke’s (Aputula) dedication to keeping their community tidy and beautiful made it a stand-out this year.

 “The residents living in the harsh beautiful arid Simpson Desert region have embraced the Territory Tidy Towns program, with many in the community working together in corporation and collaboration to achieve this prestigious Award,” Mr Schober said.

 “The township’s strong culture of continuous improvement and community participation helped the MacDonnell Desert community win the competition.

 “The MacDonnell Council Staff, Traditional Owners and the residents of Finke all deserve this win for their efforts and dedication to ensure their community is the Territory’s Tidiest Town over the past 12 months.

 “This will be MacDonnell Regional Council’s sixth consecutive outright win.
 It is inspiring to see a Regional Council consistently producing Territory Tidy Town winning communities.”